Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “A historic occasion, Governor-General,” Yulna replied, shaking the human’s hand.
 “And I apologize that it was not properly arranged.”

-“Not at all,” Sandy managed the neat trick of smiling warmly without baring his teeth---clearly he was well used to interacting with nonhumans.
+“Not at all,” Sandy managed the neat trick of smiling warmly without baring his teeth - clearly he was well used to interacting with nonhumans.
 “But yes, a historic occasion, as you say: the first official state visit by a nonhuman dignitary to a human world.
 One for the books.”

 “May the future be full of them,” Yulna replied.
-Ayma watched the exchange while fighting to keep the amusement from showing in her ears---she’d noticed a few Gaoians in the crowd, one of whom was even among the journalists who had rushed forward to gather as many still pictures of the pair as sapiently possible.
+Ayma watched the exchange while fighting to keep the amusement from showing in her ears - she’d noticed a few Gaoians in the crowd, one of whom was even among the journalists who had rushed forward to gather as many still pictures of the pair as sapiently possible.

 There were some more formalities and niceties, another series of photo opportunities as Sandy escorted Yulna and her followers outside to point out some of the prettier details of Folctha city.